 3. Brewing with unfiltered, chlorine-containing tap water.
 If you are on a municipal water supply odds are that it contains either chlorine or chloramines.
-To remove them you can either charcoal filter or treat your water with metabisulfite, or alternatively use bottled water.
+To remove them you can either charcoal filter (I use a Camco 40631) or treat your water with metabisulfite, or alternatively use bottled water.
 One of the most common off-flavors I taste at homebrew club meetings is medicinal chlorophenol, which is formed by the combination of chlorine in the water or sanitizer and phenols from malt and yeast.

 4. Squeezing the grain bag after steeping.
 This releases tannins, which give the body a rough texture.
 Steep your grains in a small amount of water (no more than three quarts per pound) and then rinse them by either pouring hot water over the grain bag or dipping the grain bag into a second pot of hot water.
 Edit: I've had a couple people dispute squeezing being an issue in the comments.
 I've tasted some tannin-y beer from new homebrewers, but maybe it was just from a high water to grain steeping ratio.
 I'll have to squeeze the grain bag into a glass and have a taste the next time I brew an extract beer.